 Lyn Ford has a story for everyone, and I mean everyone.
-She uses stories to unite community, and to share history, as well as to connect to others.
-She told me that she laughs every day.
+She uses stories to unite community, to share history, and to connect with others.
+She told me she laughs every day.
 She is a published author of several collections of stories, including Boo-tickle Tales, Hot Wind Boiling Rain, Affrilachian Tales, and Beyond the Briar Patch.
-You can get her books with Parkhurst Brothers Publishing, at www.parkhurstbrothers.com
+You can get her books with Parkhurst Brothers Publishing at www.parkhurstbrothers.com

 Lyn: This is exciting!
 I’ve never been on a pepperoni roll before!